-If an admitted patient under the care of the private midwife requires management by a specialist medical practitioner and as a public patient, then the patient is not to be discharged and re-admitted.
-The final cial election and funding source must be changed to 'public' for the current admitted as supported by the WA Health Fees and Changes Manual standards.
+If an admitted patient under the care of the private midwife requires management by a specialist medical practitioner, and as a public patient, then the patient is not to be discharged and re-admitted.
+The financial election and funding source must be charged to 'public' for the current admission as supported by the WA Health Fees and Charges Manual standards.